nikantonelli/Groundhog/README.md

 The spreadsheet requires three sheets: 'Config', 'Changes', and a third one named whatever you like to help you organise the change info.
 In my example file (Scrum Team.xlsx), the third sheet is named 'Level 0-0'

-The program will attempt to prompt you for the right info in the spreadsheet, but if it can't work it out, then you will need to refer to the example one in this repo.
+The program will attempt to prompt you on how to build the right info in the spreadsheet, but if it can't work it out, then you will need to refer to the example one in this repo.
 The logs are sent out using Sytem.out from Java - wherever that might go in your system.....